openhab/openhab-addons/addons/binding/org.openhab.binding.groheondus/README.md

 # GROHE ONDUS Binding

-The GROHE ONDUS Binding provides access to data collected by a GROHE ONDUS appliance, such as an (GROHE Sense Guard)[https://www.grohe.de/de_de/smarthome/grohe-sense-guard/].
+The GROHE ONDUS Binding provides access to data collected by a GROHE ONDUS appliance, such as an [GROHE Sense Guard](https://www.grohe.de/de_de/smarthome/grohe-sense-guard/).
 The binding uses the REST API interface (the same as used by the Android App) to retrieve the collected data.

 ## Supported Things